nghiango1/hello/go/interpreter/README.md

 ## Why

-To challenge my knowledge with `go` language and interprester concept.
+To challenge my knowledge with `go` language and advanced(interpreter) concept.

 ## How to use